emranbm/CV/README.md

 - Java SE

 ## Development Interests
-I really love the whole application development lifecycle (from design and development, to deployment and monitoring).
+I really love the whole application development lifecycle (from design, development, and test, to continuous delivery and monitoring).
 Actually, that's what I call *Software Engineering*, in comparison to just programming!
 However, I've mainly focused on Backend development skills, alongside DevOps and Quality.

 ## Soft Skills